sambitcreate/learn-python/README.md

 - **UI Components**: Custom components inspired by [shadcn/ui](https://ui.shadcn.com/)
 - **State Management**: React hooks + localStorage
 - **Deployment**: Vercel-ready (or any Node.js hosting)

+## 🧭 New User Tips
+- Click "Continue" in the top-right to resume your last lesson
+- Use the theme toggle in the nav to switch light/dark/system
+- Manage your progress backup at `/settings` (export/import/reset)
+- Search any lesson at `/search`

+## 🔐 Data & Storage
+- Progress is stored under the namespaced key `learnpy::progress:v1`
+- A one-time migration copies legacy `completedCourses` to the new key
+- Resume uses `learnpy::lastVisited`

 ## 🤝 Contributing